 Flip lines are 8-12 foot sections or rope or webbing that are generally used to flip upside rafts back over.
 They can also be use to create anchors on trees, rocks, and/or rafts.
 Most paddlers use 1″ tubular webbing but there are new modern slings that are smaller and just as strong.

-My pick is the Palm Cobra Sling.
+My pick is the River Hardware Rafting Flip Line.

 1 Throw Bag